Here you can find out more about the fundraising projects, we’re supporting at the moment:

 Further information can be found at: https://sosmediterranee.de/.

-Like already mentioned, millions of people in Yemen lack almost everything.
+Due to high prices and the high inflation, the people lack almost everything.
 In addition to providing people with food and warm blankets, clean drinking water is especially important.

 Aktion Deutschland Hilft provides on-the-ground help in Yemen by repairing wells and distributing water purification tablets.